ld4l-labs/bibliotek-o/doc/admin/crm.md

 ### Standards for modifications to bibliotek-o.owl

+A complete set of standards for editing the bibliotek-o OWL file is forthcoming.
+In the meantime, the following short list provides some guidelines.

 * New term:
+  * All annotation properties should have an `xml:lang` value.
+The value used for English is `"en"` (i.e., the variant of English is not specified).
+  * All local names are camel-cased.
+Local names of classes beging with an upppercase letter.
+Local names of properties and named individuals begin with a lowercase letter.
+  * With few exceptions, the rdfs:label value is derived from the full local name by inserting whitespace at word junctures and lowercasing second and subsequent words.
   * Include `dcterms:issued` and `dcterms:modified` assertions, with the same datetime value.
 Datetime values are expressed in ISO-8601 format; e.g., "2017-04-22T01:30:00-04:00".
 * Modification of an existing term:
   * Update the `dcterms:modified` value.